Dealing with Uncertainty

 These are unprecedented and uncertain times.

 Covid-19 and the associated lockdown has meant all sorts of changes to the way we live, work, shop and interact.
-We hope there will be an end to all this soon but what it will look like is uncertain.
+Although things are brightening and we'll be coming out of this soon, what exactly our brave new world will look like is uncertain.

 What does our future look like?
 What will the way we work look like?
 Are our jobs safe?
 Most importantly, are our loved ones safe?

 The answer is that we simply just don’t know.
 For all of us, in some way, we are currently living in uncertain times.

 David Rock, author of the best selling book, Your Brain at Work, explains how a lack of certainty can diminish the release of dopamine which is the feel-good, reward hormone.
 When dopamine is absent we are more likely to feel fearful.
 So if you, or somebody you know is struggling with uncertainty at the moment, here are some tips to help.

 Be clear on what is and what isn't uncertain.

 We are hearing a lot of phrases like "everything's up in the air!", or "it's all uncertain!".